deanguye/Shopping_Application/README.md

 Have XAAMP installed using this link: https://www.apachefriends.org/index.html

+1) Download the Zip File and insert the folder containing the contents into the  "XAAMP\htdocs" path.
-1) Have XAAMP running on Apache and MySQL Module
+2) Have XAAMP running on Apache and MySQL Module by clicking "start".
-2) Click on the zip link downloaded from here on github and put in the "XAAMP\htdocs" path.
 3) Type http://localhost/phpmyadmin/index.php
 4) Make sure to enter the credentials listed as database.php.
 5) Import items.sql into your database.
-6)
-7) To begin, run apache and mysql at the same time in xaamp.
-Then import items.sql to database.

 Beginning page
-1) To access page, type http://localhost/CS602_shopping_application/
+1) To access page, type http://localhost/shopping_application/
 2)You will be redirected to the administration page:
 3) Password for both, administrator and customer is "password".
 No quotes, capitalizations or anything.
 4) Click submit to enter either view.